badoet/ionic-framework/core/src/components/virtual-scroll/readme.md

 ------

-The following documentation applies to the `ion-virtual-scroll` component.
+The following documentation applies to the `syg-virtual-scroll` component.

 ## Approximate Widths and Heights